 The Howard Hughes Medical Institute (HHMI) is an independent science philanthropy that invests in biomedical scientists and science educators to advance both human health and our fundamental understanding of biology.
 The Institute makes long-term investments in people, not just projects, because we believe in the power of individuals to make breakthroughs over time.
 Learn more at www.hhmi.org.

-Through its Department of Science Education, HHMI aims to transform science education into a creative, interdisciplinary endeavor that reflects the excitement of real research.
-HHMI’s Department of Science Education has three main divisions: BioInteractive, Tangled Bank Studios, and the Undergraduate and Graduate Programs.
+BioInteractive is part of HHMI’s Science and Educational Media Group (formerly part of HHMI’s Department of Science Education), which aims to transform science education into a creative, interdisciplinary endeavor that reflects the excitement of real research.
+The Science and Educational Media Group has two main divisions: BioInteractive and Tangled Bank Studios.
 Learn more at https://www.hhmi.org/education.

 Our Classroom Resources

 Do BioInteractive resources cover topics in areas outside biology?

 BioInteractive resources primarily focus on core concepts and processes in biology for high school and undergraduate students.
 We also provide interdisciplinary resources with connections to biology in earth and environmental science, chemistry, and math and statistics.

 Which resources do you recommend for elementary and middle school teachers?

 BioInteractive resources are developed for high school and undergraduate students but can be modified and adapted to different levels of instruction.